 - After the visit, the donor candidate will complete a 24-hour urine collection and have additional blood tests, which can be completed at a laboratory close to the candidate’s home.
 Based on the medical history and physical exam, other tests may be necessary and can often be scheduled close to the candidate’s home

 - The donor candidate returns to Mass General for a computed tomography (CT) scan of the kidneys and blood vessels, as well as any other necessary consultations

 - This visit includes meeting with the surgeon to discuss the candidate’s ability to donate, as well as the surgical procedure and hospital experience

 - The donor candidate also meets with the independent donor advocate, who is a social worker that works with the donor candidate to ensure that his or her best interests are represented and that decisions made are to the benefit of the donor

 Once all tests are complete, the donor’s candidacy is reviewed at the Mass General Transplant Center’s multidisciplinary kidney transplant selection meeting.
 If the donor is approved, donation surgery can be scheduled on a date that is convenient for both the donor and recipient.

 As a Harvard Medical School teaching institution, we are training the next generations of transplant specialists in all areas of medicine and surgery, bringing fresh perspectives to the care of our patients and improving the care of transplant recipients worldwide.
 Our unique portfolio of basic and clinical research, education and clinical expertise benefits each patient receiving care at the Transplant Center.

-The Pediatric Transplant Center has developed resources for children, teens and young adults who are on their transplant journey and their families.
+The Pediatric Transplant Center at MGfC has developed resources for children, teens and young adults who are on their transplant journey and their families.
 View the full resource list here.